 The MFA’s role is to administer public funds provided by the Government of Finland so that they are used according to established policies and goals.
 The MFA ensures that:

-The PMO is made up of Lead Expert, a Programme Director, International Programme Officer, Regional Programme Officer, Communications Officer and Finance and Administration Officer.
+The PMO is a team comprising of a Lead Expert, a Programme Director, International Programme Officer, Regional Programme Officer, Communications Officer and Finance & Administration Officer.

 The Supervisory Board (SVB) is the decision-making body of SAIS2.
 The SVB provides strategic guidance and support for Programme implementation, and is the highest decision-making and advisory body.
 It, inter alia, oversees and advises the Programme and ensures it remains on course; reviews and approves programme work plans, budgets, annual progress and financial reports; approves the Evaluation Committee members; approves strategic changes; and arbitrates any conflicts within the Programme.